Zhou Xuan: Death

-In 1957 she died in Shanghai in a mental asylum at the age of 37.
+In 1957, she died in Shanghai in a mental asylum at the age of 37.
 A possible cause of death may be encephalitis following a nervous breakdown.
 Zhou's diary concluded that she suffered from cerebritis.

 Zhou Xuan was survived by two sons, Zhou Min and Zhou Wei, born of different fathers.
 Zhou Min was widely believed to be the son of the businessman Zhu Huaide, who left for Shanghai in 1950 after Zhou Xuan entrusted him with her savings and never returned; Zhou Min was born in that same year.
 According to her elder son Zhou Min's biography, her younger son, Zhou Wei, was the son of the art designer Tang Di (唐棣), while the biological father of Zhou Min himself was not revealed.

-Zhou Wei currently lives in Toronto performing at times in the TTC subways and participating in various musical projects, including teaching.
+Zhou Wei currently lives in Toronto, where he performs at times in the TTC subways and participates in various musical projects, including teaching.
 He is a flautist.
 He has two daughters, both musicians.
 The elder of the two, Zhou Xiaoxuan, is a classical pianist trained at Concordia University and now living in Beijing.
 The youngest, Amanda Zhou, is taking a similar path as an actress and has already worked on a few shows and films.